entando/entando-docs/vuepress/docs/next/docs/reference/entando-cli.md

 This sets minimal profile data and explains next steps.
 ```

-2. Link the current profile to a Kubernetes context (alias of `ent attach-kubect`)
+2. Link the current profile to a Kubernetes context (alias of `ent attach-kubectx`)
 ```
 ent pro link [contextName]
 ```